Coast Radar Android App

 Distance from Milton Keynes 189 km (118 miles) with a journey time of approximately 2 hours 10 minutes, via M25 and A3.

 Portsmouth is a port city in Hampshire, mainly built on the low-lying island of Portsea.
-Still a working port but it is also home to some famous ships, including HMS Warrior, the Tudor carrack Mary Rose and Horatio Nelson’s flagship, HMS Victory all of which can be visited.
+It is still a working port, but it is also home to some famous ships, including HMS Warrior, the Tudor carrack Mary Rose, and Horatio Nelson’s flagship, HMS Victory, all of which can be visited.

-The former HMS Vernon naval site has been redeveloped as a retail park known as Gunwharf Quays which includes the tall Spinnaker Tower (seen above) at 170 m (560 feet) high.
+The former HMS Vernon naval site has been redeveloped as a retail park known as Gunwharf Quays.
+This park includes the 170 m (560 feet) tall Spinnaker Tower (seen above).

-Portsmouth offers a lot to do with retail shopping, harbour boat trips and historic ships to see but if you want a true seaside experience then head south out of the city centre to Southsea which has a beach, pier and amusement parks.
+Portsmouth offers a lot to do, including retail shopping, harbour boat trips, and historic ships to see, but if you want a true seaside experience, head south out of the city centre to Southsea, which has a beach, pier, and amusement parks.

 Brighton, East Sussex